Mr. and Mrs. Darcy wish you a very Merry Christmas!

 Ending the book, is “A Darcy Christmas” by Sharon Lathan.
 Note so much a story as vignettes – each centered around the Christmas holidays.
 Each piece shows the reader an incident from the life of Darcy and Elizabeth.
 We get to see them grow as a couple, have children, face the loss of loved ones, watch their children grow and have their own families — the gathering for the holidays increases as the generations continue to meet at Pemberley.
 This was a nice capstone piece to the book.

 In the stores now, you can pick it up to read during the holidays when you want to remember what they’re all about as the chaos and stress rise.
 Christmas is for family, friends, and loved ones to gather and share the love and concern for each other.
 A Darcy Christmas is all about love and family.
+All in all, a nice book to cuddle up with on a cold holiday evening.

 Book Girl of Mur-y-Castell